Connect with us

 LaDonne Sterling, a parent in attendance at the community meeting, said she thinks pressure should be focused on the school board rather than the superintendent, but he should be working to make himself more visible in the community.

 “I think that he’s trying because I work in a district where the air conditioning is out,” she said.
-“Everybody is short staffed … Overall I wouldn’t know where to take my kids because things are everywhere.”
+“Everybody is short staffed … Overall I wouldn’t know where to take my kids because things are happening everywhere.”

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.